The Database Doctor

 Metadata as an Ordered Buffer

 What if every change to the database metadata added an element to an ordered buffer?
 The head of the buffer would contain the oldest change and the tail the latest change.
-If we gave each change a unique identifier, a replica would only need to keep track of what change it has last seen - and then read the buffer from that point onwards.
+If we gave each change a unique, sequential identifier, a replica would only need to keep track of what change it has last seen - and then read the buffer from that point onwards.

 Primary Buffer